Transatlantic Educational Leadership Academy

 - Any domestic flights or transportation to reach Atlanta or Munich

-- Meals and incidentals during your transatlantic travel days (to Atlanta or Munich)
+- Meals and incidentals during your transatlantic travel days (to Atlanta or to Munich)

 Schedule